-The paths at Helmer Nature Center, made primarily of wood chip, boardwalk, and hard-pack gravel, are easy to navigate and clearly marked.
+The paths at Helmer Nature Center, made primarily of wood chip, boardwalk, and hard-pack gravel, are easy to navigate and well marked.

 9. Mendon Ponds Park

 There are several boardwalks in the park.
-Pictured above are the boardwalks on the green Devil’s Bathtub Trail and in the bog at David’s Nature Trail off the yellow Birdsong Trail.
+The boardwalks along the green Devil’s Bathtub Trail and through the bog at David’s Nature Trail off of the yellow Birdsong Trail are shown above.

 10. Thomas Creek Wetland Walk

-The Wetland Walk is actually two separate paths.
-One is paved yet rustic.
-The other is a boardwalk with a seasonal viewing platform.
-They both connect to each other and with the Erie Canal Trail.
+Thomas Creek Wetland Walk is two separate paths—one is gravel, the other boardwalk with a seasonal viewing platform.
+They both connect with the Erie Canal Trail.

 11. Braddock Bay Wildlife Management Area